 The Importance of Refreshing CPR Skills: Continuing Education

 Cardiopulmonary Resuscitation (CPR) is a crucial life-saving technique employed to maintain blood flow and oxygenation to vital organs when a person experiences cardiac arrest.
 While the basic principles of CPR are consistent across all age groups, there are critical differences in how CPR should be performed on adults, pediatric patients (children aged 1 to 8 years old), and infants (children younger than 1 year).
 Understanding these differences is essential for healthcare professionals, first responders, and anyone seeking CPR certification.
+Basic life support (BLS) is an essential training standard for maintaining CPR skills over time.
 In this comprehensive guide, we will explore the key differences between adult, pediatric, and infant CPR, emphasizing the importance of proper training and certification tailored to each age group.

 Basic Principles of CPR